Blackbackofficial/concurrency-patterns/sharding/src/example_1/README.md

 ## Example 1:

-The "Sharding" pattern is implemented, which efficiently distributes data among multiple shards, enabling parallel access and data management.
+This example demonstrates the "Sharding" pattern, which efficiently distributes data among multiple shards, enabling parallel access and data management.
+Here's a detailed breakdown of how it works:

-1. **Shard**: This is a structure representing an individual shard with read-write mutexes (`sync.RWMutex`) and a map (`map`) for data storage.
-Shards are used to divide data into parts.
+1. **Shard Structure**: The code introduces a `Shard` struct, which represents an individual shard.
+Each shard is equipped with read-write mutexes (`sync.RWMutex`) to ensure safe data access and a map (`map`) for data storage.
+Shards are used to partition data.

-2. **ShardedMap**: It is a slice of shards, with each shard having its own mutex for safe data handling.
+2. **ShardedMap**: The `ShardedMap` is essentially a slice of shards, with each shard having its mutex for secure data handling.
 In this example, the `ShardedMap` is parameterized with the data type `V`.

-3. **NewShardedMap (Creating a Sharded Map)**: This function creates and initializes a sharded map with a specified number of shards (`nShards`).
+3. **NewShardedMap (Creating a Sharded Map)**: This function is responsible for creating and initializing a sharded map with a specified number of shards (`nShards`).
 For each shard, a map is created to store data.

 4. **Get (Retrieving Data)**: The `Get` method is used to retrieve a value associated with a key from the sharded map.
 It selects the appropriate shard, locks it for reading (`RLock`), and returns the value.
 The mutex is released after reading.